risingwavelabs/risingwave/README.md

   * RisingWave's row store design is tailored for optimal stream processing performance rather than interactive analytical workloads.
 Hence, it's not a suitable replacement for OLAP databases.
 Yet, a reliable integration with many OLAP databases exists, and a collaborative use of RisingWave and OLAP databases is a common practice among many users.

-## RisingWave Cloud

-RisingWave Cloud is a fully-managed and scalable stream processing platform powered by the open-source RisingWave project.
-Try it out for free at: [cloud.risingwave.com](https://cloud.risingwave.com).

 ## Notes on telemetry